-This Management's Discussion and Analysis ("MD&A") is for the three months ended March 31, 2025 of IMPACT Silver Corp. ("IMPACT" or the "Company") prepared as at May 26, 2025 and should be read in conjunction with the Company's annual audited consolidated financial statements for the year ended December 31, 2024 and the related notes contained therein.
+This Management's Discussion and Analysis ("MD&A") is for the three and six months ended June 30, 2025 of IMPACT Silver Corp. ("IMPACT" or the "Company") prepared as at August 21, 2025 and should be read in conjunction with the Company's annual audited consolidated financial statements for the year ended December 31, 2024 and the related notes contained therein.
+During the year ended December 31, 2024, the Company amended and restated certain of its financial information (see audited consolidated financial statements for the year ended December 31, 2024 posted on SEDAR+ for details).
+As a result, certain comparative quarterly amounts below have been restated to take these amendments and restatements into account.
 All amounts referred to herein are in Canadian dollars unless otherwise specified.

 Additional information relating to the Company including material change notices, certifications of annual and interim filings and press releases are available on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedarplus.ca.